Skip to main content

 nexo_task_frequency

-Identify overdue operational tasks by comparing last execution dates with configured frequencies to maintain schedule compliance.
+Identify overdue operational tasks by comparing last execution date with configured frequency.
+Returns overdue tasks or confirms all tasks are up to date.

 Instructions